New device puts music in your head — no headphones required

 “It follows you wherever you go.
 So it’s personally for you — follows you, plays what you want inside your head.”

-“This is what we what we dream of,” she adds.
-“A world that we get the sound you want.
+“This is what we dream of,” she adds.
+“A world where we get the sound you want.
 You don’t need to disturb others and others don’t get disturbed by your sound.
 But you can still interact with them.”

 After his first listening experience Ramstein asked himself how it was different from other audio devices.